Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Learning Task-Specific LiDAR Designs as Implicit Densities

 \subsection{Learning Continuous LiDAR Design Densities via Flow-Based Modeling}

-Although we have a well-defined evaluation metric for each design point, identifying and sampling from high-density regions remains intractable for diverse classes of scenes.
-To solve this problem, our key insight is that we can leverage flow-based generative modeling to efficiently learn, represent, and draw high-quality samples from the target distribution under task-specific scene simulations.
-Specifically, we can learn a mapping between an easy-to-sample base distribution and our complex target density, thereby representing the task-driven LiDAR design density as an \textit{implicit transformation} of the tractable base density.
-In order to learn this transformation, we leverage normalizing flows, a technique widely used in generative modeling \cite{papamakarios2021normalizing} for efficiently learning transformations between distributions.
-Notably, normalizing flows learn invertible, differentiable mappings between base and target distributions -- this invertibility gives closed-form Jacobian determinants, enabling exact likelihood computation of observed data under the model.
+Although we have a well-defined evaluation metric for each design point, directly identifying high-density regions for a given task remains intractable.
+Our key insight is to use flow-based generative modeling to efficiently \textit{learn} and \textit{sample from} task-specific target distributions.
+By learning a mapping from an easy-to-sample base distribution to our complex target density, we thereby represent each LiDAR design density as an \textit{implicit transformation} of the tractable base.
+To learn this transformation, we leverage normalizing flows, a technique widely used in generative modeling \cite{papamakarios2021normalizing} for efficiently learning transformations between distributions; these learned transformations are invertible and differentiable, yielding closed-form Jacobian determinants and exact likelihood computation.